 The route begins on Fifth Avenue at 44th Street and continues north along Fifth Avenue to 72nd Street.
 The grandstands—i.e. the "red carpet area"—are located on Fifth Avenue between 67th and 69th Streets.
 Where you choose to the view parade should be determined by personal taste: The most scenic spots for viewing are along Central Park, of course, but there are also live performances near 67th Street.

-Before the parade, a mass will be held at St. Patrick's Cathedral (50th Street/Fifth Avenue) at 9:30 a.m.
-Tickets are required for entry before 9:15, but at 9:15 they open the cathedral to additional attendees as space allows.
-The early service will allow for enough time to secure your favorite spot along the parade route when the mass is complete.
+Before the parade, a Mass is held at St. Patrick's Cathedral (50th Street and Fifth Avenue) at 9:30 a.m.
+Tickets are required for entry before 9:15, but after that, the cathedral opens to additional attendees as space allows.
+Attending the early service should allow for enough time to secure your favorite spot along the parade route when the Mass is complete.

 After the parade, the tradition is to eat a lot of Italian food—as you can imagine, there are many great options around the city.
 Your best bet may be Little Italy if it's ambiance, authenticity, and abundance you seek.